+c.
 Member Requests for Accounting of Disclosures

-A client has the right to request a full accounting of how a County, acting as the agent of the Department, has disclosed their PHI.
-If a request for an Accounting of Disclosures is delivered directly to a County, or its agents or subcontractors, the County must forward the request to the HCPF County Relations team (County Relations webform or HCPF CountyRelations@state.co.us) in writing within five (5) business days of the receipt of the request.
-It is the Department's responsibility to prepare and deliver an accounting of disclosures.
-If the Department receives a request for an accounting of disclosures, the Department will notify the County to gather needed information.
+A member has the right to request a full accounting of how a County, acting as the agent of the Department, has disclosed their PHI.
+If a request for an Accounting of Disclosures is delivered directly to a County, or its agents or subcontractors, the County must forward the request to the HCPF County Relations team (County Relations webform or HCPF_CountyRelations@state.co.us) in writing within five (5) business days of the receipt of the request.
+It is the Department's responsibility to prepare and deliver an accounting of disclosures, the Department will notify the County to gather needed information.
 The County and their agents or subcontractors must provide this information to the Department within ten (10) business days' notice by the Department of the request.